-In the Wachau (Austria) common name for a vintner jacket made of Kalmuckstoff with typical check pattern.
-Kalmuck is a term for a cotton doubled fabric with a full bottom yarn.
-The mostly woven in twill weave fabric is roughened on both sides, making the binding is invisible.
-According to legend, the West Mongolian rider of the Kalmyk used the fabric as a saddlecloth and brought it to the Wachau, where it was made into work jackets.
-Such jackets made of squat were due to their robustness always from the shipmen and raftsmen at the Danube and their tributaries carried.
+In the Wachau (Austria) Common name for a vintner jacket made of Kalmuck fabric with a typical check pattern.
+Kalmuck is a name for a double cotton fabric with a plump underside.
+The goods, mostly woven in twill weave, are roughened on both sides, making the weave invisible.
+According to legend, the western Mongolian horsemen of the Kalmyks used the fabric as a saddlecloth and brought it to the Wachau, where it was processed into work jackets.
+Such jackets made of Kalmuck fabric have always been used by the sailors and raftsmen on the due to their robustness Danube and their tributaries.